AllenWLynch/rst_test/cli.rst

                           [-a {Direct,H3K27ac,DNase} [{Direct,H3K27ac,DNase} ...]]
                           {hg38,mm10} query_lists [query_lists ...]

+lisa multi ********** You have: * multiple genelists Use LISA to infer influential TFs from multiple lists.
+This function processes each genelist independently in the same manner as the "oneshot" command, but reduces data loading time.
+Useful when performing the test on up and down-regulated genes from multiple RNA-seq clusters. *Example:* `` $ lisa multi hg38 ./genelists/*.txt -b 501 -c 5 -o ./results/ ``

 positional arguments:
   {hg38,mm10}           Find TFs associated with human (hg38) or mouse (mm10)
                         genes